Over 40 Years of Innovation and Transformation

 To truly understand what Hunt Regional is today, you must first understand what Hunt Regional once was.
 Let’s take a look back at the history of our innovative health system.

 - 1967 – The Greenville Hospital Authority is approved by voters for the purpose of constructing a modern new hospital in the city.

 - 1971 – Citizens General Hospital, a four-floor, 96-bed facility, officially opens.
-It was built on 11 acres in west central Greenville.
+It was built on 11 acres in west-central Greenville.

-- 1983 - Hunt County citizens approve a $12 million hospital expansion program that included the purchase of a 30-bed hospital in Commerce.
+- 1983 - Hunt County citizens approved a $12 million hospital expansion program that included the purchase of a 30-bed hospital in Commerce.
 Also in 1983, four floors are added to Citizens General in Greenville, increasing its square footage by 59,000 square feet.

 - 1993 - Citizens General Hospital becomes affiliated with Presbyterian Healthcare System.
 The hospitals’ names are changed to Presbyterian Hospital of Greenville and Presbyterian Hospital of Commerce.

 - 1997 – Hunt Memorial Hospital District continues to grow.
 A surgery center and medical pavilion are added, and the emergency department and medical office building are expanded.
 In addition, the Truett and Margaret Crim Maternity Department is established.

 - 1998 - Hunt Memorial Hospital District opens the Presbyterian Medical Plaza in Quinlan.
 The 10,000-square-foot facility includes physician office space, a laboratory, and areas for diagnostic imaging and physical therapy.

 - 2005 – Voters approve a $24 million bond package to construct a “west wing” at Presbyterian Hospital of Greenville that would house a comprehensive cancer treatment center and expanded intensive care unit.